 We may require an origination fee on some loans.
-To see if we charge an origination fee in your state, see our Rates and Terms page.
+To see if we charge an origination fee in your state, see our Rates, Terms and Licensing Information page.
 If we include an origination fee, it will be 5% of the loan amount you receive:

 A benchmark interest rate used by US banks to set other rates.
 The prime interest rate comes from the rate that banks charge each other.